- MFA-accepted translator on our in-house panel on staff for Tibetan

 - Free reply within 15 minutes during business hours

 Most clients arrive at this page after a Tibetan-side registrar, university or employer has asked for a translated and legalised Thai National ID Card — and given them seven to fourteen days to produce it.
-Whether this single file is the last item on a relocation checklist or the first item on a probate one, our in-house MFA-accepted translator on our in-house panel delivers a court-grade translation accepted by Thailand's Ministry of Foreign Affairs, the relevant embassy in Bangkok, and the receiving authority in the destination country; everything below is taken from live case sheets — pricing bands, the eight-gate pipeline, the rejection list our Tibetan reviewers maintain, and a glossary you can verify against your own documents.
+Whether this single file is the last item on a relocation checklist or the first item on a probate one, MFA-accepted translator on our in-house panel on our own staff produces a translation built to survive three separate checks — the Department of Consular Affairs, the Tibetan mission in Bangkok, and the office that finally reads it abroad; the rest of this brief is structured the way our case managers structure a file: scope, price, calendar, intake, QA, MFA, embassy, courier — in that order.

-Our Tibetan desk has handled thousands of Thai National ID Card cases for purposes ranging from banking abroad, identity verification, notarized true copies.
+Our Tibetan desk handles Thai National ID Card cases week in, week out, for purposes ranging from notarized true copies, banking abroad, identity verification.
 Each case is logged, dual-reviewed and quality-controlled against the standards published by the Department of Consular Affairs and the destination authority.
-Below you will find authoritative pricing, a step-by-step legalisation workflow, regional notes specific to Tibetan reading authorities, supporting-document checklists, and a bilingual glossary of every term that appears on your translated Thai National ID Card.
+Below you will find a step-by-step legalisation workflow, regional notes specific to Tibetan reading authorities, supporting-document checklists, and a bilingual glossary of every term that appears on your translated Thai National ID Card.

 Why a specialist Tibetan translator matters for Thai National ID Card